Duan Jilujuan: Battle of Xiangguo (312)

 In 312, Wang Jun raised an army to attack the Han-Zhao general, Shi Le at Xiangguo.
-Jilujuan joined with Wang Jun's general, Wang Chang (王昌) for the campaign, bringing along his brothers, Duan Pidi and Duan Wenyang, and his cousin, Duan Mopei.
+Jilujuan joined with Wang Jun's general, Wang Chang (王昌) for the campaign, bringing along his brothers, Duan Pidi and Duan Wenyang, and his cousin, Duan Mobo.
 When their forces arrived at Xiangguo, Jilujuan camped at Zhuyang (渚陽; in present-day Xingtai, Hebei).
 He defeated several generals sent by Shi Le before constructing siege weapons to attack Xiangguo.
-Jilujuan then led his troops to assault the northern wall, but while their guards were down, Shi Le's general, Kong Chang suddenly led a sortie to attack Duan Mopei.
-He was unable to overcome Mopei and fell back into the city, and Mopei gave chase.
-After Mopei entered the rampart gate, he was captured by Shi Le's army.
+Jilujuan then led his troops to assault the northern wall, but while their guards were down, Shi Le's general, Kong Chang suddenly led a sortie to attack Duan Mobo.
+He was unable to overcome Mobo and fell back into the city, and Mobo gave chase.
+After Mobo entered the rampart gate, he was captured by Shi Le's army.
 Jilujuan ordered a retreat, but Kong Chang pursued them, killing and capturing many of their soldiers.

-With Mopei held hostage, Shi Le sent a messenger to Jilujuan requesting peace.
+With Mobo held hostage, Shi Le sent a messenger to Jilujuan requesting peace.
 Jilujuan agreed despite Wenyang's objection, and he sent armoured horses, gold and silver to Shi Le as gifts.
-In exchange for Mopei, he also sent three of Mopei's younger brother as hostages to Shi Le.
+In exchange for Mobo, he also sent three of Mobo's younger brother as hostages to Shi Le.
 Shi Le sent his adopted brother, Shi Hu to Zhuyang, where he swore an oath of brotherhood with Jilujuan.
 Finally, Jilujuan ordered his army to withdraw, and without the Duan to support him, Wang Chang also retreated, thus lifting the siege of Xiangguo.